Spiffyk/twitch-node-sdk/README.md

       });
     </script>

-You can now perform actions that do not require authorization, or have your users log in to TwitchTV for additional permissions
+You can now perform actions that do not require authorization, or have your users log in to TwitchTV for additional permissions.

 **TODO**: login guide